 There are several ways to launch a container in a Kubernetes cluster.
 Here are the most popular ones, available now in a steady Kubernetes version:

 - Cron Job

-‘Why so many?!’ one might think.
+"Why so many?!" one might ask.

-Actually, when using Kubernetes in different projects it might seem they are too few.
+Actually, when using Kubernetes in different projects, it might seem they are too few.

-Let’s start with a simple one – Pod (https://kubernetes.io/docs/concepts/workloads/pods/pod/).
+Let's start with a simple one — Pod.

-Nowadays there is a new generation entity named Replica Set.
+Nowadays, there is a new generation entity named "Replica Set".

 DaemonSet – a sly entity that makes it possible to place a container on each working node.
 We use DS for monitoring systems deployment, as well as for some peculiar software.
-Also, we know about deployment instances implemented with the help of DS front-end web-server.
+Also, we know about deployment instances implemented with the help of a DS front-end web-server.

 We realize that these are not all the subtleties that can be described and foreseen in such a short manual.
-That is why I must mention that our team always pays attention to the peculiarities of each project when choosing the technologies and approaches which suit it best.
+That is why I must mention that our team always pays attention to the peculiarities of each project when choosing the technologies and approaches that suit it best.